How authentication works in Active Directory

 UserLock SSO and secure access to the cloud

 UserLock also allows you to continue using your on-premises Active Directory for authentication, even for access to cloud resources.
-UserLock's SSO, combined with MFA, maintains a secure on-premise authentication process while embracing the cloud.
+UserLock SSO combined with MFA maintains a secure on-premises authentication process while embracing the cloud.